Financial-Times/origami/components/o-multi-select/README.md

 The above markup is only required markup for the multi-select component to work.
 As mentioned the component automatically will enhance the experience for users with JavaScript enabled.

 To enhance the experience we needed to have custom implementation and bellow markup is for reference only.
-THe markup is very different from native `<select multiselect=true>` element, but using correct aria labels, roles and attributes we can make it accessible and behave like a native `select` element.
+The markup is very different from native `<select multiselect=true>` element, but using correct aria labels, roles and attributes we can make it accessible and behave like a native `select` element.

 ```html
 <div class="o-multi-select__enhanced">